mamunmaziz/mamunmaziz.github.io/_posts/2022-09-04-MYSQL Protfolio.md

 ## Introduction
-I am very familiar with the open-source relational database management system (RDBMS), MySQL.
-The master's in data science course I took included a full course dealing with MySQL.
-In addition, I have completed a few MYSQL courses on Coursera and Linkdin.
-Moreover, I used MySQL to query the customers' bills and call details from the switching server while I worked for the Bangladesh Telecommunication (BTCL) Company in Bangladesh.
+The MySQL relational database management system (RDBMS) is open-source and well-known to me.
+My master's in data science programme included a comprehensive MySQL training.
+I've also finished a few MYSQL courses on Coursera and Linkdin.
+Moreover, while I was employed by the Bangladesh Telecommunication (BTCL) Company, I used MySQL to query the customers' bills and call information from the switching server.

 ## The Key skills and knowledge applied :